 Having the wrong mindset in this phase is one of the many pitfalls to avoid, suggests Michael who works with entrepreneurs scaling up and large businesses that have been through the process.
 “Lots of founders reach seed level and can’t go further,” he says.
 “The main reasons for this are because they cannot monetise the business model and the right people are not in place.”

 Mindset change required to concede control

 It’s critical for an entrepreneur looking to scale up to be “far more commercially minded” in how they run their organisation, Michael posits.
 “You are no longer just a founder with an idea; you need a whole ecosystem of people around you, a platform, and a business,” he says.
 “Potentially, this means conceding a little bit of ownership and control, which is hard – no one wants to share their baby.”

 Foolhardy founders find it impossible to change their approach and mindset, and they are usually the ones that, figuratively speaking, crash and burn after jumping from the cliff.
-“Taking on board advice and learning from more experienced people is a vital part of the scale up process, but some can’t make that switch,” says Jack.
+“Taking on board advice and learning from more experienced people is a vital part of the scale up process, but some can’t make that switch,” says Darren.

 He recalls a MedTech client who attracted £12 million in investment from a sovereign wealth fund but refused to stick to the agreed business plan – the written document that sets out the business’ objectives and the strategy to achieve them.
-“Immediately, he thought he was Sir Richard Branson and flew everywhere, stayed in amazing hotels, had a chauffeur-driven car, and tried to set up businesses in far too many countries,” Jack says.
+“Immediately, he thought he was Sir Richard Branson and flew everywhere, stayed in amazing hotels, had a chauffeur-driven car, and tried to set up businesses in far too many countries,” Darren says.
 “It doesn’t work that way.
 It’s about being open, listening to others and focusing on key objectives.”

 Importance of trusted advisers and partners